saros-project/saros/docs/documentation/screenshots.md

 10. The menu bar of the whiteboard with the functions of undo, selecting, copy, pasting, deleting and resizing of the sketch-surface.

+{% endcapture %}

+{% capture intellij %}

+As Saros/I is still in its early alpha stages and the UI is still actively being changed, we haven't gotten around to create this page yet.

+{% endcapture %}

+{% include ide-tabs.html eclipse=eclipse intellij=intellij %}